FreeClimbAPI/Node-List-Participants-How-To-Guide/README.md

-# Node - List Conference Participants Tutorial
+# Node - List Participants Tutorial

 This project serves as a guide to help you build an application with FreeClimb.
 View this tutorial on [FreeClimb.com](https://docs.freeclimb.com/docs/list-conference-participants#section-javascript).
 Specifically, the project will: